Exclusive media partner: The New York Times

 Hadley Freeman

-Staff writer at The Sunday Times and author of the upcoming Good Girls: A Story and Study of Anorexia
+Staff writer at The Sunday Times and author of Good Girls: A Story and Study of Anorexia

 Staff writer at The Sunday Times who was previously at The Guardian for more than two decades.
 Her last book, House of Glass, was a Sunday Times bestseller.
 Her next book, Good Girls: A Story and Study of Anorexia, will be published in the US and UK in April 2023.